GoldandBlack - Breakdown: Purdue's win over Northwestern

 WHAT HAPPENED

-Asked after Purdue's trip to Florida about the Boilermakers' potential need this to "win ugly," center Matt Haarms said that If the Boilermakers' defense was good enough to do that, "Let's be positive about that."
+Asked after Purdue's trip to Florida about the Boilermakers' potential need this season to "win ugly," center Matt Haarms said that if the Boilermakers' defense was good enough to do that, "Let's be positive about that."

-That in mind, Haarms and Co. had much to celebrate Sunday night.
+That in mind, Haarms and Co. had much to celebrate Sunday night, because this was not particularly aesthetically pleasing basketball.

 "I feel great about this," Haarms said.
 "It's a night our shot really didn't go in, at all.
 Basically throughout the whole game.
 We had stretches where it was better.
 But the ball doesn't go in sometimes, and I thought we responded to it really well.

-"Outside of that initial shock of, 'Oh no, none of our shots are going in,' we responded really well and realized we have to grind on out."
+"Outside of that initial shock of, 'Oh no, none of our shots are going in,' we responded really well and realized we had to grind one out."

 Coming off a surreal shooting night vs. No. 5 Virginia, all things considered, the Boilermakers' results Sunday night reverted beyond their prior mean.